 The Court has made it abundantly clear, however, that "not every law that confers an 'indirect,' 'remote,' or 'incidental' benefit upon [religion] is, for that reason alone, constitutionally invalid."
-Here, whatever benefit there is to one faith or religion or to all religions, is indirect, remote, and incidental 31 have favorable implications for theistic, deistic, polytheistic, or even pantheistic systems of thought, so too might neo-Darwinism have favorable implications for atheistic or materialistic systems of thought.
+Here, whatever benefit there is to one faith or religion or to all religions, is indirect, remote, and incidental \dots 37

+Under such logic, teaching about either Darwinian evolution or the theory of intelligent design could either inhibit or encourage religious belief, without violating the Establishment Clause, so long as the primary effect of such teaching is not to advance or inhibit religion.
+Just as the theory of intelligent design may have favorable implications for theistic, deistic, polytheistic, or even pantheistic systems of thought, so too might neo-Darwinism have favorable implications for atheistic or materialistic systems of thought.
 Obviously, the critical constitutional question in both cases is whether the alleged effect on religion from a policy permitting the discussion of such scientific theories is merely incidental or primary.
 In Agostini v.
-Felton, 32 the Supreme Court noted that benefits are incidental when they are provided "on the basis of neutral, secular criteria that neither favor nor disfavor religion."
+Felton,38 the Supreme Court noted that benefits are incidental when they are provided "on the basis of neutral, secular criteria that neither favor nor disfavor religion."39

-Under such logic, teaching about either Darwinian evolution or the theory of intelligent design could either inhibit or encourage religious belief, without violating the Establishment Clause, so long as the primary effect of such teaching is not to advance or inhibit religion.
-Just as the theory of intelligent design may

-31 Lynch v.
-Donnelly, 465 U.S. 668, at 683 (internal citations omitted).
+37 Lynch v.
+Donnelly, 465 U.S. 668, 683 (1984) (internal citations omitted).

 There are several neutral, secular criteria that could be the basis for including the theory of intelligent design in the science curriculum.
-For example, a school board might wish to (a) promote scientific literacy and (b) follow the Report language in the No Child Left Behind Act34 by including "the full range of scientific views" about biological evolution in its science curriculum.
+For example, a school board might wish to (a) promote scientific literacy and (b) follow the Report language in the No Child Left Behind Act40 by including "the full range of scientific views" about biological evolution in its science curriculum.
 Even if one result of such a policy was to encourage (or discourage) various religious or philosophical beliefs, such effects, by the standard enunciated in Agostini, would be merely incidental.
-Further, the variety of secular purposes for teaching about intelligent design cited in the previous section could generate other "neutral,
+Further, the variety of secular purposes for teaching about intelligent design cited in the previous section could generate other "neutral, secular criteria" that would justify teaching about intelligent design and render the effect of such a policy on religion merely incidental.